vaclavhanzl/prak/README.md

 ```
 If you went with the zip option, download a new zip the same way.

 You certainly want to update, prak is getting better nearly daily!
+See recent [list of published changes](https://github.com/vaclavhanzl/prak/commits/v1) or even [what happens in the develop branch](https://github.com/vaclavhanzl/prak/commits/develop) (extremely courios ones can even see feature branches).
 We are currently testing and tuning installation for all the platforms so also this README is still changing quickly.

 ## Speed